mavryk-network/mavryk-protocol/images/README.md

 # `tezos/tezos` Docker images

-This directory contains the definition of Docker images used to build the Docker distribution of Octez.
+This directory contains the definition of Docker images used to build the Docker distribution of Mavkit.

 The images, their content and indented usage, are: